 - Payments from within the app

-These features are available on all versions of Emma.
-They also have the below features which are only available on the paid versions:
+The features above are available on the free version of Emma.
+The extra features below are only available on the paid versions.

 - Goals for savings

 - Calculate your net worth

 - Spending Sorter – Snoop automatically goes through your spending and categorises to give you an overview.